Fair Division via Resource Augmentation: Introduction

+$\alpha$-MMS allocations have also been studied in the settings with more general valuations such as submodular \cite{barman2020approximation,ghodsi2022fair,uziahu2023,chekuri20241,chekuri2025cycle,uziahu2023}, XOS \cite{ghodsi2022fair,SEDDIGHIN2024104049,Akrami2023}, and subadditive \cite{SEDDIGHIN2024104049,feige2025,seddighin2025beating, feige2025fair}.
+Notably, and as discussed in \cite{seddighin2025beating}, one can deduce from Lemma 6.1 in \cite{SEDDIGHIN2024104049} the existence of an allocation in which every item is copied at most $\log_{3/2} n +1$ times and guarantees $1/4$-MMS for subadditive valuations.
+Interestingly, this ``multi-allocation'', as it is termed in \cite{SEDDIGHIN2024104049,seddighin2025beating}, is then used to construct an approximate MMS allocation without copies, a process was later improved by \cite{feige2025multi}.
+This exemplifies how the resource augmentation approach is not only of independent interest, but can be used as a stepping stone to improve results in the non-augmented problem.

+Besides MMS and $\alpha$-MMS, other relaxations/approximations to proportionality include proportionality up to one good (PROP1), Round Robin Share, Pessimistic proportional share \cite{Conitzerprop1}, proportional up to any good (PROPx) \cite{aziz2020polynomial} which need not exist, and proportionality up to the maximin item (PROPm) \cite{baklanov2021achievingproportionalitymaximinitem} which are known to exist for 5 agents.
+Allocations that are both PROP1 and Pareto efficient exist \cite{Conitzerprop1}.
 A formal definition of shares and of feasible shares appears in \cite{BabaioffF22,BabaioffEF24}, MMS itself is not feasible as it may not exist, even for additive valuations.
 A recent share-based notion is quantile-share \cite{BabichenkoFHN24}, which is guaranteed to exist for additive valuations and, more generally, for monotone valuations (then called {\sl universally feasible}), assuming the Erd\"os Matching Conjecture holds.

-The work of \cite{Akrami23chores} studies EF1 and Pareto optimal allocations of chores under chore duplication, whereas our work focuses on chore deletion.
-In a similar spirit to our resource augmentation approach, \cite{sandomirskiy2022efficient} and \cite{bismuth2024fair} investigate the computational complexity of achieving envy-free and proportional allocations when a limited number of goods can be divided among multiple agents.
+Recently, Feige \cite{feige2025residualmaximinshare} introduced a new feasible relaxation of MMS called \emph{Residual MMS}.
+Finally, the work of \cite{gafni2023unified} studies envy-freeness (and relaxations) for a setting in which multiple copies of each good exist, and each agent can get at most one copy of a good.

 There is a long history of considering resource augmentation in various forms in computer science and economics, see chapter on resource augmentation in ``Beyond the Worst-Case Analysis of Algorithms" \cite{Roughgarden_2021}.
 Resource augmentation appears in Bulow Klemperer \cite{bulowklemperer96} where simple auctions with one extra bidder guarantee revenue at least as large as that of complex auctions without the extra bidder.
 This was further studied in \cite{HartlineR09} and since then has been used in many contexts such as auction design, for both revenue and welfare, prophet inequalities, etc. It also goes by the name of competition complexity, see \cite{EdenFFTW17a,RoughgardenTY20,babaioff2019welfaremaximization,BrustleCDV24, Brustle0DEFV24,derakhshan2024settlingcompetitioncomplexity}.